oyyblin/galaxy-docs/doc-guides/5-FAQ/Contract Fee Info Unavailable.md

 sidebar_position: 2
 ---

-#What should I do when encountering a “Contract Fee is Temporarily Unavailable” error?

 ## Option 1: Switch your wallet to a different blockchain and then switch back to the original.

 ---